RoyalHaskoningDHV/take-home-assignment/README.md

 ```

 This probably requires a good evaluation on what database engine is best for this use case.

+### Assumption on calculation
+For the calculation of annual costs, i've done an assumption on car depreciation costs, in a real-world example, this would need clear specifications on what this means for the annual costs.

 ## Running the application
 The application consists of three parts: The server (Kotlin), the client (React) and the Envoy proxy (to make grpc work in the browser).